BretFisher/slack-signup/README.md

 If storing OAuth keys, you might want to encrypt them.
 There are settings to enable this, and info of how to setup is at `server/server.js`.
 Disabled by default.

+Extra layer of security, since this is something people only do once, is to have MongoDB TTL delete user accounts from the database after 1 day.
+You'll need to give a command to Mongo directly, more info in `server/server.js`.

 To signin without bothering to configure any of the OAuth's for 3rd party services you can always use username/password by adding `meteor add accounts-password`.

 ## Running in Local Dev